aumpierre-unb/Psychrometrics.jl/README.md

 **Examples:**

-Build a schematic psychrometric chart and save figure as psychrometricChart_transparent.svg.
+Build a schematic psychrometric chart with transparent background and save figure as psychrometricChart_transparent.svg.

 ```julia